 Remember to only pick one source of information that's most appropriate to your application.

 Writing only your data once avoids duplicating data by simplifying which app's responsibility it is to write it.

 There is one particular exception for this rule.
+Sometimes duplication is intentional.